-We are committed to complying with applicable data protection laws including the Data Protection Act 2018), Privacy and Electronic Communications Regulations (PECR, 2003) and the General Data Protection Regulation (GDPR, 2018).
+We are committed to keeping to all data-protection laws that apply, including the Data Protection Act 2018, the Privacy and Electronic Communications Regulations (PECR, 2003) and the General Data Protection Regulation (GDPR).

 Changes to this policy

-If we change anything important about this notice (the information we collect, how we use it or why) we will provide a prominent link to it for a reasonable length of time following the change on the website or notify you by email.
+If we change anything important (the information we collect, how we use it or why), we will undertake reasonable endeavours to make you aware of the changes such as by providing a link to the change on the website or telling you by email.

 |11 June 2015